Adebobol/checkit-Adepoju/README.md

 ## env file setup

+create a .env file in the root directory

 A .env.example file has been provided to fill in details

 JWT_SECRET="" =>put in any sentence in between the quotes